dmh2000/retrosheet/src/csv-transform/csv-transform-personnel/README.md

-# Transform a Retrosheet 'id' File Into A JSON File
+# Transform a Retrosheet 'team' File Into A JSON File

 This version uses JavaScript because it has a convenient scheme for reading and parsing a csv file.
 Its a bit